-After 8 years or 4.75 years effective full time I have graduated from my PhD at UTAS.
+After 8 years or 4.75 years effective full time I have graduated from my PhD at the University of Tasmania.
 This is a short summary of my experience – written to share some courage, and offer advice for anyone else struggling with their PhD.

-Yet in June 2016 I submitted, and after review by some very prominent academics I received an A and B (minor corrections).
+Yet in June 2016 I submitted my manuscript, and after review by some very respected academics I received an A and B (minor corrections).
 Most importantly I needed to send it off to a professional editor to check my grammar and referencing.
 Editing takes a lot of time…

 - I learnt who to ask for help & made asking for help a habit,

 - I learned my university’s rules and procedures for graduate research,

 - I took time to defend my ideas & decisions,